Germany–Mexico relations: World War II

+Late 20th century

 After World War II, Mexico maintained diplomatic relations with both the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-Mexico then maintained an embassy in Bonn.
+Mexico established an embassy in Berlin for East Germany in 1976 and an embassy in Cologne for West Germany in 1952, before transferring the embassy to Bonn in 1979.
+In 1963, Mexican President Adolfo López Mateos became the first Mexican head-of-State to visit Germany (West Germany).
+In 1966, West German President Heinrich Lübke became the first German President to visit Mexico.

 After the reunification of Germany in 1990, Mexico established relations with the Federal Republic of Germany and in the year 2000, Mexico moved its embassy to its current location in Berlin.

 21st century

 There have been several high-level visits between leaders of both nations.
 In June 2017, German Chancellor, Angela Merkel, made an official visit to Mexico, and met with Mexican President Enrique Peña Nieto.
 Both leaders reaffirmed the strength of the bilateral relationship, which is based on shared values such as democracy and the promotion of free trade.
 Both nations all focused on the joint collaboration in the defense of multilateralism, cooperation for sustainable development, attention to the migration phenomenon and the fight against climate change, among other issues.

 In September 2022, German President Frank-Walter Steinmeier paid a visit to Mexico and met with Mexican President Andrés Manuel López Obrador.
 During the visit, Steinmeier urged the Mexican government to stand with Europe in opposing the Russian invasion of Ukraine.